strands-project/semantic_segmentation/README.md

 #TODO:
+ASAP:
+* Try larger voxels
+* Improve the speed if possible?
+Also is this needed?

+SOON:
 * Flip and rotate the data a little for better robustness to turning of robot.
-* Merge the two cmakelists files!
-SERIOUSLY!
 * Think about a cleaner config file handling
 * DCRF parameters -> config file.
-* Voxel sizes.
 * Fix flipping of normals, can we get the meta room center?
 * Pull back other data again?
-* Improve the speed if possible?
-Also is this needed?
 * Fix up label set.

+POST REV:
+* Merge the two cmakelists files!